Cross-Lingual Interleaving for Speech Language Models: Experimental Setup

 \subsection{Baselines}

 We compare to: \textbf{(i) FR\mbox{-}only monolingual}, trained solely on French; and \textbf{(ii) EN{+}FR without interleaving}, trained on mixed data but restricted to monolingual sequences.
-All systems are matched by training\mbox{-}token budget, ensuring comparable exposure to FR and EN tokens.
-By matching the total training\mbox{-}token budget and balancing EN/FR exposure across systems, we ensure that any gains arise from interleaving rather than from data volume or sampling differences.
+Both baselines follow the same protocol as mentioned before.